Basliel25/MapReduce/README.md

 A small C implementation of a single-node MapReduce framework with a pthread-based mapper and reducer pool, partitioned hash tables, and a sorted dispatch order per partition.
-Contains with a `wordcount` driver.
+Contains a `wordcount` driver.

 ## Architecture